PAIR-code/deliberate-lab/README.md

 We use Firestore as our database.
 The rules are located in the [`firestore.rules`](./firestore.rules) file.
 Basically, the database cannot be externally accessed, and must be interacted with through cloud functions.

-A database prototype schema can be found [here on dbdiagrams.io](https://dbdiagram.io/d/Firebase-LLM-Mediation-660d473a03593b6b61123f24) (readonly, change it with your own if you take-on the project).
+A database prototype schema can be found [here on dbdiagrams.io](https://dbdiagram.io/d/Firebase-LLM-Mediation-660d473a03593b6b61123f24) (readonly, change it with your own if you take over the project).

 You can seed the database with the default data by running the following command: